 - if they’re 18 years old but not turning 23 yet, dependence on you or your partner must be established

 - if they’re over 23 years of age and cannot support themselves due to physical or mental limitations and thus dependent on you or your partner

 It’s worth noting that your child or stepchild is considered to be dependent if they continue to rely on you for their basic needs such as food, clothing, and shelter.

 You may ask: What if my child is born after I lodge my application but before it is granted?
 The answer is: the child will be automatically included in that application.
-And, according to DIBP, it does not matter if the child is born in Australia or not.
 You just have to inform the concerned government agency about it as soon as possible.

 Informing the proper authority involves completing form 1022, attaching the certified true copy of the birth certificate of the child to it and mailing them to the office that’s processing your papers.
 Form 1022 is the document used when there are changes in your circumstances that have an impact on your application.